Introduction

 1. Beauty

 Many of the things I’ve learned are abstract ideas, but I’ve tried to include a fair share of practical advice.
-I hope you’ll forgive me for not going too deep in my limited time - I hope to give you the seeds of ideas rather than processed meals.
+I hope you’ll forgive me for not going too deep in my limited time — I want to give you concepts rather than solutions.

 Raphael, Public domain, via Wikimedia Commons

-This is the one core message in this presentation.
-The rest of it will be me giving you examples of how I learned to do that.
+This is the core message in this presentation.
+The rest of it will be me giving you examples of how I learned to do that, and how after 10 years, I’m still learning.
 Now let’s get started.

 Beauty